osmandapp/web/main/docs/user/map/track-context-menu.md

 </Tabs>

-Waypoints are one kind of point available on the map.
-The description is in the article [Points on the map](../map/point-layers-on-map.md).
-In general, waypoints are track points that are part of GPX files.
-They can be added to the currently recorded track or to any track from your *My Places → Tracks list* using the Map Context Menu.
-Waypoints are automatically displayed if the selected track is enabled on the map.

-To create a waypoint use a [long-tap](../map/map-context-menu.md#select-any-point-long-tap) on the map at any chosen location.
-In the opened [Map Context Menu](../map/map-context-menu.md#-add--edit--track-waypoint) you can set information about the waypoint.

 1. **Add** the name of the waypoint, the address of the selected place and a description for it.
 2. **Select** Group.
 - You can select previously created categories of groups or create a new one.